France's Arnault faces storm of scorn over nationality move

 "France, love it or leave it," read a headline on the front page of communist daily l'Humanite.

-Arnault, ranked by Forbes magazine as the world's fourth richest man with a net worth of $41 billion, has argued that he does more than most for France's economy by heading a firm that contributes a hefty share of its international trade balance.
+Arnault, ranked by Forbes magazine as the world's fourth richest man with a net worth of $41 billion (25.6 billion pounds), has argued that he does more than most for France's economy by heading a firm that contributes a hefty share of its international trade balance.

 Taking the helm of LVMH in 1989, he turned the company into one of largest luxury groups in the world.
 His net worth exceeds the 30 billion euros France is looking to save in 2013.